 May 19th is Global Accessibility Awareness Day (GAAD) which focuses on getting people talking, thinking and learning about digital accessibility and users with different disabilities.
 This year Apple stores across Canada hosted a series of workshops which focussed on various accessibility issues including hearing, vision and motor skills.

-I peddled down to the Eaton Centre on my bike that morning for a workshop focussed on helping those who live with hearing impairment, a disability near and dear to my heart which I wrote about recently in a story entitled, How to Live with a Disability and Still Live for Food.
+I peddled down to the Eaton Centre on my bike that morning for a workshop focussed on helping those who live with hearing impairment.
 The class was hosted at the Apple Store’s Genius Bar by deaf employee Brian.
 During the one hour session he used a friendly sign language interpreter to answer questions from a curious group of tech geeks who are also hard of hearing.

 Here are 5 Ways To Use Apple Technology for the Hearing Impaired: